AirshipCMS/Airship-Foundation-Starter-Project/README.md

 ----

 # How to Use this Boilerplate
-If you want to use a Foundation + Gulp basis for your project, follow all the steps for Airship Project Setup, then after you have run `airship land` for your project, copy over relevant code from this repo to your project directory.
+If you want to use Foundation as the basis for your project, follow all the steps for Airship Project Setup, then after you have run `airship land` for your project, copy over relevant code from this repo to your project directory.
 If you are copying the exact project structure, here are the files you may want to copy:
 - the entire `scss` directory (the partials for foundation_components.scss and foundation_settings.scss may need to be updated if Foundation has released a newer version)
 - `.gitignore`, `bower.json`, and `package.json`.
 - `/compartments/layouts/application.html`
-- `/compartments/root.html`
+- `/compartments/templates/root.html`
 - all scripts inside of `/compartments/assets/scripts` (these are base Foundation scripts, may need to be updated if Foundation has released newer versions)

 If you have `public make` turned on for a collection, you will need: